xyziemba/Buddy-DotNET-SDK/README.md

 Full documentation for Buddy's services are available at [buddyplatform.com/docs](https://buddyplatform.com/docs).

-## Installing the SDK

-The Buddy .NET SDK is distributed via [NuGet](https://www.nuget.org/packages/BuddyPlatformSdk/), and directly in binary form.
-Source code for the SDK can be obtained from [GitHub](https://github.com/).

 #### Visual Studio - NuGet

 We recommend using NuGet to include the SDK in your project.
 To include the Buddy .NET SDK in your project: